-APETRA is a public limited company with social goal, that manages the strategic oil stocks that Belgium needs to maintain.
+APETRA is a public limited company with social goal, that manages the security oil stocks that Belgium needs to maintain.

 APETRA serves two goals: